kubernetes/website/docs/getting-started-guides/ubuntu/scaling.md

 ## Juju controller

-A single node is responsible for coordinating with all the Juju agents on each machine that manage Kubernetes, it is called the controller node.
+A single node is responsible for coordinating with all the Juju agents on each machine that manage Kubernetes; it is called the controller node.
 For production deployments it is recommended to enable HA of the controller node:

     juju enable-ha